exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/after.md

 }
 ```

-A derived class' constructor will [automatically call its parent's constructor][constructors] _before_ executing its own constructor's logic.
+The constructor of a derived class will [automatically call its parent's constructor][constructors] _before_ executing its own constructor's logic.
 Arguments can be passed to a parent class' constructor using the [`base` keyword][base-keyword-constructor].
 As abstract classes cannot be instantiated, their constructors can be made `protected`.

 ```csharp
 abstract class Vehicle